Modifications

 Outside the house

-The Trust wanted to ensure that any occupant could utilise the outside of the house, so they ensured wheelchair access to decks, raised garden beds (at wheelchair height) and an accessible route through to the mailbox.
+The Trust wants to ensure that any occupant can utilise the outside of the house, so we ensure wheelchair access to decks, raised garden beds (at wheelchair height) and an accessible route through to the mailbox.

 Inside the house

-In some cases, there have been variations to suit particular tenants, with an ironing board that folded out of the wall at wheelchair height, a ceiling fan, and “touch” light switches.
+In some cases, there have been variations to suit particular tenants, with an ironing board that folds out of the wall at wheelchair height, a ceiling fan, and “touch” light switches.

 When it came to using the house, the Trust was told: